Azure/cortana-intelligence-price-analytics/User Guide/UserGuide.md

 (If you don't have a BuildModel service connected, please connect the service per the Instructions tab of the workbook).

-Now, select all of your data, including headers, and click “Predict as Batch” in the AzureML plugin window.
+Now, select all of your data, including headers, and click ï¿½Predict as Batchï¿½ in the AzureML plugin window.
 On OJ data, this will take about 3 minutes to output the products, locations and date ranges the engine recognizes.
 The output should look like this.